narghev/narghev.github.io/presentations/js_symbols.md

 - Primitive DataType
 - Added in 2015 with <span style="color: var(--blue)">**ES6**</span>
-- to act as a unique identifier of object properties
+- To act as a unique identifier of object properties
   - <span style="font-size: 25px;">**_Imagine_** _Big random numbers (uuid) as keys of an object_</span>

 ---